healthcare-and-life-sciences/member-id-card/README.md

 <h3>Install the Data Pack</h3>

-1. The Data Pack folder in the following GitHub repository contains one (1) Omnistudio Data Pack.
-Please download the Data Pack and save them to your desktop: https://github.com/healthcare-and-life-sciences/member-id-card
+1. The MemberCardWithSampleData.json in the following GitHub repository contains one (1) Omnistudio Data Pack.
+Please download the Data Pack file and save it to your desktop: https://github.com/healthcare-and-life-sciences/member-id-card
 2. Then, complete the following steps to import them into your Salesforce org.
     1. To Import, in your destination Salesforce org, Click on *App Launcher* → Search for '*OmniStudio DataPacks*' and click on it.
     2. Click on '*Installed*' and on the right side click on '*Import from*'.